policy grievances modified Mon Oct 10 2022 13:55:16 GMT-0400 (Eastern Daylight Time)

-If an employee has a grievance regarding the application of a university-wide policy or regarding a matter that is outside the employee's normal reporting line, the employee shall attempt to resolve the grievance through informal discussion with the Associate Vice President for Human Resources or designee.
-As an alternative, the employee may approach his or her immediate supervisor regarding the matter; the immediate supervisor may then approach the Associate Vice President for Human Resources or designee on behalf of the employee if the supervisor chooses to do so.
+If an employee has a grievance regarding the application of a university-wide policy or regarding a matter that is outside the employee's normal reporting line, the employee shall attempt to resolve the grievance through informal discussion with the Vice President for Human Resources or designee.
+As an alternative, the employee may approach his or her immediate supervisor regarding the matter; the immediate supervisor may then approach the Vice President for Human Resources or designee on behalf of the employee if the supervisor chooses to do so.
 If the matter is not resolved through informal discussions, the following procedure shall be followed in pursuing the grievance:

-- The employee shall file a written grievance with the Associate Vice President for Human Resources within 15 workdays of the incident causing the grievance.
+- The employee shall file a written grievance with the Vice President for Human Resources within 15 workdays of the incident causing the grievance.
 The written grievance shall include a full statement indicating the basis for the grievance and the solution that the employee seeks.

 Extensions of Time

-Roles of University & Employee Representatives
+Roles of University and Employee Representatives

-To assist in resolving an employee’s grievance, the resources and consultation available from the Office of Human Resources must be made available to all parties, on request, including the Staff Grievance Committee.
+To assist in resolving an employee’s grievance, the resources and consultation available from the Human Resources department must be made available to all parties, on request, including the Staff Grievance Committee.
 In all instances, the role of an HR representative is to provide advice and counsel regarding university policy, permissible and advisable courses of action, and process questions.
 HR representatives may not serve as an advocate or personal advisor of either party during grievance processes, but must be neutral and non-deliberative with respect to grievance issues.
 If policies are in question, the HR representative shall be the sole authority to advise the committee on staff personnel policies.